dacid44/nbrowser/README.md

 #### errors.py

-​	Contains exceptions and errors used by the program.
+​	Contains exceptions, errors, and warnings used by the program.

 #### commands.py